 - If authorized, the user is allowed to access the protected resource and the information is stored in the cache.

-Configuring SiteMinder SSO through Barracuda Web Application Firewall
+Configuring SiteMinder SSO through the Barracuda Web Application Firewall

 The Barracuda Web Application Firewall requires the following configuration settings for SiteMinder SSO: